 - Full users have access to our Full-Stack Observability features, which include our curated UI experiences like APM, infrastructure monitoring, browser monitoring, mobile monitoring, and synthetic monitors.
 For details on what's available, see Capabilities.

 - For organizations on New Relic One pricing: these users are billable.
-The Standard pricing tier includes one free full user and up to five total.
+The Standard edition includes one free full user and up to five total.

 If a user in your organization is set as a basic user in one account and a full user in another, the user has full user access for all accounts.

-For how to edit user type, see Manage users.
+For how to edit a user's type, see Manage users.

 A New Relic account can have only one Owner.
 To share an account with other users in your organization, create Admins, Users, or Restricted Users.